 12) Vanda Orchids (Vanda)

 About 80 species of orchids make up the Vanda genus, and they are all popular and easy to purchase from garden centers everywhere.
 Vanda orchid flowers blossom several times throughout the year.
-They are showy, long-lasting, fragrant, and feature a variety of vibrant hues and color combinations that make them a joy to grow inside and out in the right conditions.
+They are showy, long-lasting, and fragrant, and feature a variety of vibrant hues and color combinations that make them a joy to grow inside and out in the right conditions.

 Native To: | East and Southeast Asia, New Guinea, Queensland, and some western Pacific islands |